 This gave rise to another study, the PARTNER 2, the results of which are now published in The Lancet.
 This study, conducted between 2014 and 2017, included an additional 495 gay male couples who did not use condoms during sex.
 The findings have been very encouraging, as the researchers did not detect HIV transmission from the infected member of the couple to the healthy one in any case.
 The authors, therefore, concluded that the risk of HIV transmission in these couples is virtually zero when the viral load in the infected member is less than 200 copies/ml in the years prior to their inclusion in the study.

-These findings suggest that if HIV carriers are adequately treated with antiretroviral drugs, the risk of HIV transmission in serodiscordant couples can be virtually eliminated, which would undoubtedly have broad and positive medical and ethical consequences, especially if this new treatment regimen is used for serodiscordant heterosexual couples.
+These findings suggest that if HIV carriers are adequately treated with antiretroviral drugs and has achieved sustained viral suppression (BII), the risk of HIV transmission in serodiscordant couples can be virtually eliminated, which would undoubtedly have broad and positive medical and ethical consequences, especially if this new treatment regimen is used for serodiscordant heterosexual couples.

 From a bioethical point of view, dissemination of the message that the risk of transmission of HIV in the context of suppressive ART (Antiretroviral therapy) virally is zero should be the issue of a huge campaign.
 This dissemination is necessary to promote the benefits of early testing and treatment also avoiding new infections.